-Shido will be given to the competitor deserving it, in place, without having both competitors return to the formal start position (mate - shido - hajime) except when a shido is given for leaving the contest area.
+Shido will be given to the competitor deserving it, in place, without having both competitors return to the formal start position (Mate! - shido - Hajime!) except when a shido is given for leaving the contest area.

 There are several possibilities for disqualification (hansoku-make).
-When an athlete receives a hansoku-make they may or may not be allowed to continue in the competition if applicable.
+When a contestant receives a hansoku-make they may or may not be allowed to continue in the competition if applicable.

 In the case of hansoku-make resulting from progressive penalties, the contestant penalised with three shido is allowed to continue in the competition.

-In the case of direct hansoku-make for protection of the judoka (diving head first onto the mat), the judoka is allowed to continue in the competition.
+In the case of direct hansoku-make for protection of the judoka (diving headfirst onto the mat), the judoka is allowed to continue in the competition.

-In the case of direct hansoku-make for acts against the spirit of judo the judoka cannot continue in the competition.
-The referee and judges must inform the person running the competition of this.
+In the case of direct hansoku-make for acts against the spirit of judo the contestant cannot continue in the competition.
+The referee and judges must inform the IJF Sport Commission who will inform the person running the competition of this.